How we calculate your Housing Benefit

 - provide a self-employed account for the last three months with proof of income and expenses

 - provide a projected self-employed account for three months from the start of your self-employment

 If you receive other welfare benefits they will be added to your claim and no amounts will be deducted.
 You will need to provide recent letters from the relevant departments confirming the benefits you receive.

-We don’t count some incomes for the calculation of Housing Benefit, for example Child Benefit, Disability Living Allowance and money received from an ex-partner towards Child Maintenance.
+We don’t count some income for the calculation of Housing Benefit, for example Child Benefit, Disability Living Allowance and 25% of money received from an ex-partner towards child maintenance.

 We ignore a small amount from your earnings if you are working.
 This will depend on who is in your household and the number of weekly hours worked by you and/or your partner.